1.1 The definitions and rules of interpretation in this clause apply in this agreement.

 5. Company’s obligations

-5.1 The Company warrants that the Software will perform substantially in accordance with the Software Specification.
+5.1 The Company warrants that the Software will perform substantially in accordance with its operations at the time of introduction to the Customer, but as it is in a process of continuous development does not offer a Software Specification.

 5.2 The warranty at clause 5.1 shall not apply to the extent of any non-conformance which is caused by use of the Software contrary to the Company’s instructions or modification or alteration of the Software by any party other than the Company or the Company’s duly authorised contractors or agents.
 If the Software does not conform with the foregoing warranty, the Company will, at its expense, use all reasonable commercial endeavours to correct any such non-conformance promptly, or provide the Customer with an alternative means of accomplishing the desired performance.
 Such correction or substitution constitutes the Customer’s sole and exclusive remedy for any breach of the undertaking set out in clause 5.1.
 Notwithstanding the foregoing, the Company does not warrant that the Customer’s use of the Software will be uninterrupted or error-free.